LoyolaChicagoBooks/introcs-csharp/rst/project.rst

 One submission of the group work is due one hour before the final presentations.

 #.
-Zip file containing parts 2-5.
-Be sure the zip
-   file name is the team abbreviation, and a suffix to distinguish versions.
+All files listed in parts 2-5 in a folder FinalProject in BitBucket,
+   right under the root of your project.
+   Also include a zip file, named with your team abbreviation, containing a Windows executable with (a separate copy of) any other image and data files needed.
+Test to make sure you can unzip and run the executable.
    The final submissions will be accessible to the whole class -- so we can all play them!
 #.
 Source code.
 You can name the classes appropriately
    for the content of your game.
-Only the zip file needs to include the team name.
 #.
 User instructions.
 These should be partly built into the program.
 The
    most extensive documentation may be in a document file separate from the program, if you like.
 (Plain text, MS Word, Rich text (rtf), or